-For more information on the significant legal proceedings involving BHP refer to Additional information.
+For more information on the significant legal proceedings involving BHP refer to Additional Information in the Annual Report.

 9 How we manage risk

 Risk management helps us to protect and create value, and is central to achieving our purpose and strategic objectives.